 If your spark plugs are bad, it’s not advisable to drive your car.
 Spark plugs are responsible for igniting the air/fuel mixture in the cylinders, so if they’re not working properly, your car will likely run poorly.
 You might also damage your engine by continuing to drive with bad spark plugs.

 If you notice any of these issues, it’s time to replace your spark plugs.
 However, if you’re in a pinch and need to keep driving, you can usually get by with bad spark plugs for a few hundred miles.
 Just be sure to keep an eye on your engine temperature, and don’t push it too hard.
-In summary, bad spark plugs can cause a decrease in engine performance, and may eventually lead to engine damage.
-However, you can usually drive for a few hundred miles with bad spark plugs without any major issues.
-Just be sure to keep an eye on your engine, and don’t push it too hard.

 Can you still drive your car with bad spark plugs?